 - Great length.
 One to two pages, anything more than that is overkill.

 - Simple, clean structure.
-The CV should be fairly easy to read.
-Most recruiters will be content with a plain white background and Times New Roman, but candidates can go wild with CV templates.
+The resume should be fairly easy to read.
+Most recruiters will be content with a plain white background and Times New Roman, but candidates can go wild with resume templates.

 - Sharp spelling and grammar.
-A CV with a bunch of spelling mistakes and odd grammar speaks volumes about the candidate’s attention to detail… And the willingness to get the job.
+A resume with a bunch of spelling mistakes and odd grammar speaks volumes about the candidate’s attention to detail… And the willingness to get the job.

 - A (decent) photo.
 If you ask candidates to include a photo, pay attention to their choice.
 While not everyone has to have a professional head shot, a selfie from a night out with the buddies simply won’t cut it.